-Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting to watch a game or two.
+Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting Indianapolis to watch their favorite teams in a game or two.
 Here’s our guide to the best of Indianapolis sports travel.

 * * *

 Indianapolis has established itself as a center for sports in many ways, what with various large-scale events (Super Bowls, Final Fours and the like) taking place there and the Big Ten football championship game and NFL scouting combine among the events happening annually.

 But two sports in particular are an indelible part of the city’s sports identity.

 Basketball will always be king in Indiana, as evidenced by the popularity of the movie “Hoosiers” and the prevalence of the sport in gyms and field houses throughout the state.